oscarngncc/PersonalDocs/docs/index.md

 ## Credit

-Shut out to [Jobin Join](https://github.com/jobindjohn/obsidian-publish-mkdocs) for the useful template!
+Shout out to [Jobin Join](https://github.com/jobindjohn/obsidian-publish-mkdocs) for the useful template!